imablanco/Zoomy/README.md

 ```

 + You can add callbacks to listen for specific events.
 Because Zoomy works by attaching a View.OnTouchListener to the registered View,
-View.OnClickListener can`t be set along with Zoomy, so a TapListener is provided to ensure the View still can listen for click events.
+View.OnClickListener can not be set along with Zoomy, so a TapListener, LongPressListener and DoubleTapListener are provided to ensure the View still can listen for gestures.
 A ZoomListener is also provided if you are interested in zoom events.
 ```java
  Zoomy.Builder builder = new Zoomy.Builder(this)